 Unjust enrichment can be part of the claim

 In cases like this, a quantum meruit claim or a claim for unjust enrichment may be appropriate.
 There must be sufficient evidence to support a claim.
 If certain factors are met, a person could make a claim based on an oral contract.
 The requirements for a claim for unjust enrichment are analyzed case by case, but in essence there must be an enrichment, a corresponding deprivation, and the absence of a legal reason for the enrichment.

 Proof would be required that the elderly person was unjustly enriched by receiving the care of the person, without giving any tangible benefit to that person.
 Proving this in Court is a complex matter based on case law which has evolved over hundreds of years.
 Do not rely on advice from your friends.
 Do not rely on an online search.
 Hence, you should retain an estate litigation lawyer to help you with your case.

 The person helping the testator must remember to keep track of all services provided and accrued expenses.
 Enlisting the help of a knowledgeable estate litigation lawyer is the first step for persons who may be asserting claims for services provided.

 The information on this website is not legal advice.
 It is for informative purposes only.
 You can retain a lawyer only after scheduling a consultation.
-Finally, to book a consultation, call Charles Ticker at: 1-866-677-7746.
+Finally, to book a consultation, call: 1-866-677-7746.